-- Emphasizing writen and oral communication and literature.
-Three units of English must be courses emphasizing writen and oral communication and literature.
-Studies in language, composition, and literature requiring practice in expository writing in all such work.
-Coursework should emphasize reading, writing, speaking, and listering.
-Emphasize history and government.
-One unit must be U.S. history or a combination of U.S. history and government.
-At least 2 years of history and/or government, other acceptable subjects are anthropology, economics, geography, psychology, and specifiere.
+1) Emphasizing written and oral communication and literature.

+2) Three units of English must be courses emphasizing written and oral communication and literature.

+3) Studies in language, composition, and literature requiring practice in expository writing in all such work.
+Coursework should emphasize reading, writing, speaking, and listening.
-- and sociology.

-(a) At least 2 years of history and/or government, other acceptable subjects are alterropology, economics, geography, payoneogy, and sociology. (b) History and government are preferred.
-Additional acceptable social studies include anthropology, economics, geography, philosopy, political science, sychology, and sociology. (c) Introductory through advanced algebra, geometry, trigonometry, or fundamentals of computer programming. (c) College preparatory mathematics, including one year of geometry and one year of advanced algebra and/or trigonometry. (c) College preparatory mathematics, including one year of geometry and one year of advanced algebra and/or trigonometry. (c) Algebra, geometry, advanced algebra, trigonometry.
-Typically, such courses as careet/occupational mathematics, consumer mathematics, applied business mathematics, pre-algebra, and computer courses are not acceptable.
-3: 5 years of mathematics including trigonometry are required in the following curricula: Agrouthural, Consumer and Environmental Sciences - agricultural engineering.
-Business - all curricula: Engineering - all curricula: Fine and Applied Arts - architectural studies: Liberal Arts and Sciences-specialized curricula in biochemistry, chemical - all curricula: Fine and Applied Arts - architectural studies: Liberal Arts and Sciences-specialized curricula in biochemistry, chemical (c) Substory courses in biology, themistry, or physics are preferred.
-Laboratory courses in astronomy and geology are also acceptable.
-3() (c) Substory courses in the physical or biological sciences.
-One unit must be a laboratory science.
+4) Emphasizes history and government.

+5) One unit must be U.S. history or a combination of U.S. history and government.

+5) At least 2 years of history and/or government, other acceptable subjects are anthropology, economics, geography, psychology, and sociology.

+7) History and government are preferred.
+Additional acceptable social studies include anthropology, economics, geography, philosophy, political science, psychology, and sociology.

+8) Introductory through advanced algebra, geometry, for fundamentals of computer programming.

+9) College preparatory mathematics, including one year of geometry and one year of advanced algebra and/or trigonometry.

+10) Algebra I. & II, and a proof-based geometry course.
+A tourth unit is highly recommended: trigonometry and pre-calculary or statistics, depending on the student's area of interest.

+11) Algebra, geometry, advanced algebra, trigonometry, "typically, such courses as career/occupational mathematics, consumer mathematics, applied business and computer courses are not acceptables.
+3.5 years of mathematical designments, advanced algebra, and computer courses are not acceptables.
+3.5 years of mathematical designments, advanced algebra, and computer courses are not acceptables.
+3.5 years of mathematical designments, advanced and course and convolutions, the proposition of propositions and convolutions of propositions, designments, designments